mwouts/jupytext/README.md

 Please note that
 - When you associate a Jupyter kernel with your text notebook, that information goes to a YAML header at the top of your script or Markdown document.
 And Jupytext itself may create a `jupytext` entry in the notebook metadata.
 - Cell metadata are available in `light` and `percent` formats for all cell types.
 Sphinx Gallery scripts in `sphinx` format do not support cell metadata.
 R Markdown and R scripts in `spin` format support cell metadata for code cells only.
 Markdown documents do not support cell metadata.
-And a few cell metadata (`autoscroll`, `collapsed`, `scrolled`, `trusted`) are never included in the text representation, but are still preserved by the paired notebooks, and the `--update` conversion.
+- By default, a few cell metadata are not included in the text representation of the notebook.
+And only the most standard notebook metadata are exported.
+Learn more on this in this in the [metadata filtering](#Cell-and-notebook-metadata-filtering) section.
 - Representing a Jupyter notebook as a Markdown or R Markdown document has the effect of splitting markdown cells with two consecutive blank lines into multiple cells (as the two blank line pattern is used to separate cells).

 ## Format specifications